APMs, explanation, use, nature of adjustments, purpose, reconciliations, limitations, KPIs

 • The expense adjustment for acquisition-related charges does not arise from a common conceptual basis.
 This is because the expense adjustment aims to improve the comparability between post-acquisition periods and pre-acquisition periods.
 This should particularly be considered when evaluating our operating profit (non-IFRS) and operating margin (non-IFRS) numbers, as these combine our revenue and expenses (non-IFRS) despite the absence of a common conceptual basis.

 • Our restructuring charges resulted in significant cash outflows in the past and could do so in the future.
-The same applies to our share-based payment expense because most of our share-based payments are settled in cash rather than shares.

 • In the past, we have issued share-based payment awards to our employees every year and we intend to continue doing so in the future.
 Thus, our share-based payment expenses are recurring, although the amounts usually change from period to period.

 We believe that constant currencies measures have limitations, particularly as the currency effects that are eliminated constitute a significant element of our revenue and expenses and could materially impact our performance.
 Therefore, we limit our use of constant currencies measures to the analysis of changes in volume as one element of the full change in a financial measure.
-We do not evaluate our results and performance without considering both constant currencies and nominal measures of revenue (non-IFRS) and operating profit (non-IFRS) measures on the one hand, and changes in revenue, operating expenses, operating profit, or other measures of financial performance prepared in accordance with IFRS on the other.
-We caution the readers of our financial reports to follow a similar approach by considering nominal and constant currencies non-IFRS measures only in addition to, and not as a substitute for or superior to, changes in revenue, operating expenses, operating profit, or other measures of financial performance prepared in accordance with IFRS.
+We do not evaluate our results and performance without considering both constant currencies and nominal measures of operating profit (non-IFRS) measures on the one hand, and changes in operating expenses, operating profit, or other measures of financial performance prepared in accordance with IFRS on the other.
+We caution the readers of our financial reports to follow a similar approach by considering actual and constant currencies non-IFRS measures only in addition to, and not as a substitute for or superior to, changes in revenue, operating expenses, operating profit, or other measures of financial performance prepared in accordance with IFRS.

 Despite these limitations, we believe that the presentation of our non-IFRS measures and the corresponding IFRS measures, together with the relevant reconciliations, provide useful information to management and investors regarding present and future business trends relating to our financial condition and results of operations.